mobify/branching-strategy/README.md

 **The one true way to work on projects.** There are edgecases and this document does not intent to answer them all.

-**A guide on deployment or workflows.** Build deployment and workflow stratgies on top of these branching models in a way that best fits your team.
+**A guide on deployment or workflows.** Build deployment and workflow strategies on top of these branching models in a way that best fits your team.

 ## Project Types